yuruwang26/ELAP-seq-v4/ELAP-mRNA/README.md

 ```bash
 awk '{ if($5 == "T") print $0;}' HeLa-filter.bed > HeLa-T.bed
 ```
-We define sites that are identified by at least two replicates as candidate modification sites.
+We define sites that are identified by at least two biological replicates as candidate modification sites.
 ### 2. If focus on combined sites identified by superscript III-alone data and combined data of superscript III and IV

 #### 1) Intersect two biological replicates